altocodenl/tagaway/readme.md

    - Recover/reset/change password.
    - Account page.
    - Delete account.
-   - Change email & password.
+   - Change email, password & username.
    - Export all data.
    - Re-import your data (won't reset what you have. do it through the proper endpoints, change ids).
    - Log me out of all sessions.